-Shikkari Shambhu Movie Review: All Set For The Box Office Hunt!
+Shikkari Shambhu Movie Review: A Thoroughly Entertaining Hunt!

 Plot

 The story of Shikkari Shambhu is set in the backdrop of a village close to a forest area.
 The villagers are at risk with a tiger claiming the lives of many.
-Enter Peeli, who comes to the place as a hunter and what happens rest has been narrated in Shikkari Shambhu.
+Enter Peeli, who comes to the place in the disguise of being a hunter along with his buddies and what happens rest has been narrated in Shikkari Shambhu.

+At first, let's see how the cast & crew members of Shikkari Shambhu have fared for the movie..

 Kunchacko Boban As Peeli